 “The greatest area of growth has been with the implementation of self-checkout inside of grocery stores, but we’re also seeing kiosks proliferating the restaurant space,” he says.
 “You enter the restaurant, see a lineup of kiosks, input your order, get a receipt and wait for your order.”

 A leading fast food restaurant chain has been rolling out kiosks that contain Epson POS printers, allowing customers to easily place orders when entering the store.
-“When placing orders, customers don’t feel like they’re under pressure, they’re more in control of placing the order, which in many cases have resulted in higher order sizes than those placed at the counter with a staff member,” says D’Cruz.
+“When placing orders, customers don’t feel like they’re under pressure, they’re more in control of placing the order, which in many cases have resulted in higher-order sizes than those placed at the counter with a staff member,” says D’Cruz.
 “This increases revenues for the restaurant substantially as well as provides an enhanced customer experience”

 Kiosks and mobile POS (mPOS) systems serve two unique purposes, says D’Cruz.
 “Kiosks are separate and built specifically for self-ordering and self-checkout,” he says.
 “An mPOS provides the flexible option of either having a portable printer or stationary at the counter, with applications running through the tablet or mobile device.”